albar965/littlenavmap-manual/src/en/WEATHER.rst

 weather display of the information window and tooltips to indicate which source is shown on the map.

-See :ref:`airport-weather` for an explanation of the symbols.
+See :ref:`airport-weather-legend` for an explanation of the symbols.

 .. figure:: ../images/weather_map.jpg